Child Support Agency

 It is important that you keep us up to date with any change in Address, Phone Number, or Employment Updates.
 Please call us at (262) 335-4377 to provide this information.

-This fee schedule is in accordance with Washington County 2010 Ordinance 16.
+This fee schedule is in accordance with Washington County Ordinance.
+These fees are due the Washington County Child Support Agency and payment of these fees should be made to the Washington County Child Support Agency.
 Please ask for assistance if you have questions regarding these fees.
 In most cases, you may apply for our services to avoid these fees.
 Please ask for an application or more information at the Child Support Agency.

 Debit Card: Is your child support debit card going to expire soon?
 CHASE will be mailing new debit cards a few weeks befor the "good thru" date stamped on your card.
 Make sure that CHASE has your current address.
 The post office will not forward your replacement card to your new address.
 If you have moved, please call CHASE to update your address at: 1-866-817-0761.